The Hotoke Family

 Frio was right, though, he really was carrying too much stuff.
 He had two or three plastic bags in each hand and his phone, a brick he must have picked up in an archaeological dig, was crammed into the crook of his neck so he could argue with the person on the other end.
 He was a little intimidating, if she was honest, but when Njala approached him and took a bag from each hand, his face relaxed into the sweetest smile.
 And suddenly, the family resemblance to Frio was clear.

-They were almost level with Erika's table, and she'd just dredged up the courage to call out a greeting when someone across the mall dropped something heavy, a huge metallic crash echoing around the four-storey high atrium.
+They were almost level with Erika's table, and she'd just dredged up the courage to call out a greeting when the yellow-suited man dropped the phone he'd been playing with.
+It fell and smashed on the floor right behind Mr Hotoke, a disproportionately loud crash echoing around the four-storey high atrium.
 Erika jumped, splashing coffee onto the saucer under her cup, but Frio's family fell apart.

 The little girl whipped her hand out of Frio's and ran straight for the door, heading towards the road.
 Mum was on her feet in a moment, but Mr Hotoke was faster.
 He dropped everything, all his bags, the phone, and raced after her, followed by Njala.